GurjarKing/GurjarKing/README.md

 </pre>
 <strong>Daily News</strong>

-  - How to hire your first engineer: A guide for nontechnical founders
+  - Quantum startup CEO suggests we are only five years away from a quantum desktop computer
      <hr/>

-      - *For founders who have a startup idea — but few engineering skills to make it a reality — making the team’s first technical hire can be a daunting task.
-Nontechnical founders will face greater challenges when it comes to sourcing and recruiting engineering tal…*
+      - *Today at TechCrunch Disrupt 2020, leaders from three quantum computing startups joined TechCrunch editor Frederic Lardinois to discuss the future of the technology.
+IonQ CEO and president Peter Chapman suggested we could be as little as five years away from a…*

-  - DaVinci Kitchen is building a robotic pasta-making kiosk
+  - As it heads for IPO, Palantir hires a chief accountant and gets approval from NYSE to trade
       <hr/>

-      - *The robotics industry is having a major moment amid the uncertainty of the COVID-19 pandemic.
-It’s true that category has been an exciting target for investments for a number of years now, but labor issues and concerns over transmission have led many sectors …*
+      - *After 17 years, Palantir is getting closer and closer to its public debut later this month.
+We’ve been covering different facets of the company’s direct listing process including concerns about its governance and how insiders are accelerating the sale of thei…*

-  - GoodRx offers founders $500M, nets $100M investment from Silver Lake, and makes quiet acquisition before IPO
+  - Snowflake and JFrog raise IPO ranges as tech markets stay hot
       <hr/>

-      - *GoodRx is a rare breed of modern tech IPO: a startup that is actually profitable and heading to the public markets.
-The consumer service offers coupons on prescriptions redeemable at pharmacies that can save customers significant money on their monthly drug p…*
+      - *What market selloff?
+Despite last week’s market declines, two big IPOs are rolling ahead this week, with Snowflake and JFrog both boosting their IPO price ranges this morning.
+The jump in expected pricing means each IPO will likely raise more capital, valuing…*

-  - Satellite Vu aims to scope out the whole globe with thermal vision
+  - A bug in Joe Biden's campaign app gave anyone access to millions of voter files
       <hr/>

-      - *Earth observation has grown from government-run missions to a crucial everyday business tool, but it still has room to grow.
-Specifically, into the thermal infrared spectrum, if startup Satellite Vu gets itself into orbit.
-The company plans to be able to moni…*
+      - *Anyone could look up private voter information on millions of Americans.*

-  - Bumble will exist as long as women do, CEO says
+  - How to hire your first engineer: A guide for nontechnical founders
       <hr/>

-       - *Bumble CEO Whitney Wolfe Herd wants to build a truly timeless company.
-“You can never disrupt the need for humans to connect.
-And the other thing that you can never disrupt is the need for women to feel respected and to feel equal and to feel safe and empower…*
+       - *For founders who have a startup idea — but few engineering skills to make it a reality — making the team’s first technical hire can be a daunting task.
+Nontechnical founders will face greater challenges when it comes to sourcing and recruiting engineering tal…*

 <br />